marius-test/classic_snake/README.md

 ### Tech Stack

 - Python 3.x
 - pygame
 - PyInstaller (for building the executable)

-> Feel free to use, modify, or build upon this project.
+> This is a prototype created for educational purposes and is not fully polished or feature-complete.
+That said, feel free to use, modify, or build upon this project.